stackhpc/stackhpc-kayobe-config/doc/source/contributor/package-updates.rst

 * Build and push Kolla container images.

-* Open a draft PR into ``stackhpc/kayobe-config`` with the updated container image tags.
+* Open a draft PR into ``stackhpc-kayobe-config`` with the updated container image tags.

 * Test.